tbrumbaugh5396/git-explanation/README.md

 It is a software system that allows you to control different versions of text documents that you are working on and is commonly used to manage software.
 It is distibuted so you can collaborate across different computer system in addition to working locally on your own computer.

-In this document, I am going to fully flesh out the developments of git.
+In this document, I will be basing alot off the book "Pro Git".

-## Notes on the Git Book
+# Notes on the Book \"Pro Git\"
-On Git's webpage: https://git-scm.com/book/en/v2, there is a book called "Pro Git".
+The entire "Pro Git" book by Scott Chacon and Ben Straub is available online at https://git-scm.com/book/en/v2.
 Here I will be recording notes for reference about the book to help myself master git.

-### About the book
-The entire "Pro Git" book by Scott Chacon and Ben Straub is available online at https://git-scm.com/book/en/v2.

-### 1. Getting Started
+## 1. Getting Started
 By the end of this chapter, we will understand why Git is around, why you should use it and you should be set up to do so.

 #### 1.1 About Version Control